Sustainability

 • *

-Data for the beverage and food business, alcoholic beverage business, and health food business of Suntory Group (in Japan and overseas).
-For some overseas group companies, values were estimated by using Japan-based emission factors and emission per unit production.
+The Suntory Group's beverage and food, alcoholic beverages, and health food businesses in Japan and overseas are included in the scope.
+For some overseas group companies, emissions were estimated by using Japan-based emission factors or production volume in Japan.

 • *